jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 ```
 An `IllegalArgumentException` should be thrown if the width is <= 0 (not possible) or == 1 (as no encryption will occur).
 ___
-### 4. CeaserRandom
+### 4. CaesarRandom
-Here, you'll implement another variation of a Ceaser Cipher that uses a randomly shuffled shifter string.
+Here, you'll implement another variation of a Caesar Cipher that uses a randomly shuffled shifter string.
 This initially sounds impossible as if we randomly create the shifter string, how do we possibly decrypt?
 The answer lies in being able to control a Random object in java via a seed value.
 Any two Random objects constructd with the same seed will produce random values in the same order as one another.
 Below is an example:
 ```java
 int seed = 123;
 Random rand = new Random(seed);